siberiacancode/mock-config-server/README.md

                     }
                   }
                 });
-                log({                 // whitelist. only query1 and query2 will be logged
+                log({                 // whitelist. only cookie1 and cookie2 will be logged
                   tokenOptions: {
-                    query: {
+                    cookies: {
-                      query1: true,
+                      cookie1: true,
-                      query2: true,
+                      cookie2: true,
-                      query3: false
+                      cookie3: false
                     }
                   }
                 });
-                log({                 // blacklist. whole query will be logged except query1
+                log({                 // blacklist. all headers will be logged except header1
                   tokenOptions: {
-                    query: {
+                    headers: {
-                      query1: false
+                      header1: false
                     }
                   }
                 });
               }
-            }
+            },
+            data: {}
           }
         ]
       }